bfdes/bfdes.github.io/posts/extending-react.md

 renderToStaticMarkup(React.createElement(Welcome, { name: "Mulder" }));
 ```

-by the first stage of a transpiler for React.
+by the first stage of a preprocessor or transpiler for React.

 From looking at how the factory function is invoked, we can learn about its expected signature: